National Crime Syndicate

-The National Crime Syndicate was the name given by the press to the multi-ethnic, closely connected, American confederation of several criminal organizations.
-It mostly consisted of and was led by the closely interconnected Italian-American Mafia and Jewish mob; to a lesser extent, it also involved other criminal organizations such as the Irish Mob and African-American organized crime groups.
+The National Crime Syndicate was a multi-ethnic, closely connected, American confederation of several criminal organizations.
+It mostly consisted of and was led by the closely interconnected Italian American Mafia and Jewish Mob.
+It also involved, to a lesser extent, other ethnic criminal organizations such as the Irish Mob and African-American crime groups.
 Hundreds of murders were committed by Murder, Inc. on behalf of the National Crime Syndicate during the 1930s and 1940s.